Coastal Troops of the Russian Navy

-The Coastal Troops (Береговые войска) are a service arm of the Russian Navy, designed to guard Russian fleets' forces, personnel, and seashore objects against exposure to enemy surface ships; to defend naval bases and other important facilities of the Fleets from the land, including against amphibious and air assaults; to be landed and act in the course of amphibious and air assaults; to support the Russian Ground Forces in the course of defence against airborne and amphibious assaults; to destroy surface ships, boats and amphibious transport means within the fire envelope.
+The Coastal Troops (Береговые войска) are a service arm of the Russian Navy.
+Their missions are to protect Russian fleets' forces, personnel, and seashore objects from enemy surface ships; to defend naval bases and other important facilities of the Fleets from land attacks, including amphibious and air assaults; to participate in amphibious and air assaults; to support the Russian Ground Forces in defending against airborne and amphibious assaults; and to destroy enemy surface ships, boats and amphibious transports in their operational area.

-Subordinate arms and equipment
+Subordinate branches and equipment

-The Coastal Troops of the Russian Navy include three Arms:
+The Coastal Troops of the Russian Navy include three branches: